ytzvan/crm-api/README.md

 - yarn start:dev
 - Define your business logic
 - Get a REST API with a MongoDB database to access your data.
+- Modules:
+    - Users: create / manage users.
+    - Products: products for sale.
+    - Inventory: for products that manage physical inventory
+    - Reservations: For time / slot based products or services.
+    - Sales: All your sales.
+Inventory or Reservation based. - todo

 ## Installation